Internet-Draft | json-proof-algorithms | July 2025 |

 Due to the nature of ZKPs, this specification also documents the subtle but important differences in proof algorithms versus those defined by the JSON Web Algorithms [RFC7518].
 These differences help support more advanced capabilities such as blinded signatures and predicate proofs.¶

-The four principal interactions that every proof algorithm MUST support are [issue](#issue)
+The four principal interactions that every proof algorithm MUST support are issue, confirm, present, and verify.¶

 The JWP is first created as the output of a JPA's issue